 The district features the Virginia Museum of Fine Arts, the Virginia Historical Society, brick row houses, detached townhouses, apartment buildings, small commercial structures, churches, a synagogue and schools.

 The dense population of the Museum District/West of the Boulevard, its close proximity to the Carytown shopping district and its sidewalks and tree-lined streets help define the area as a flourishing pedestrian environment.

-I invite you to read through our website and look for ways to become active or involved with the Museum District Association.
-I welcome your comments and suggestions and look forward to hearing from you.
+We invite you to read through our website and look for ways to become active or involved with the Museum District Association.
+We welcome your comments and suggestions and look forward to hearing from you.